silksil/NOTES-CHEATSHEET/client/react/redux.md

   - A 'payload' (optional) - includes specific data.
 - Action automatically send to all reducers.
 - Through the switch statement the reducer checks whether the action is related to the reducer.
-- Depending on the action, a reducer can return a new piece of state and that can be piped in the application state, which causes all components to re-render.
+- Depending on the action, a reducer can return a new piece of state and that can be piped in the application state.
+If all reducers have been processed net state has been assembled.
+- Then, containers will be notified of the changes to the state, causing the containers to re-render wit the new props.
 # Reducer
 Reducers returns the new state.